 and were harvested from sustainable forests.
 The superficial carbonization technique that gives a traditional and interesting aspect to the structure has not only an aesthetic function but also a functional one, preserving the wood without the use of chemicals.

-the wood for the hunsett mill was purchased from Japan, where the use of carbonized wood ('yakisugi') for construction purposes
+the wood for the hunsett mill was sourced from Japan, where the use of charred wood ('yakisugi') for construction purposes

 is a common practice and where its production is more sustainable than tecnichwe UK.